SebastianOberschwendtner/OTP15_oVario/README.md

 #### Registered Memory

-Memory which is registered but not used is crossed out.
+Memory which is registered but not used in other tasks is crossed out.
 |dID|Type|Registered in|Referenced by|
 |---|---|---|---|
 |did_SYS|`SYS_T`|*oVario_Framework.c*|*sdio.c* <br/> *gps.c*|